 If ever there was an article that had no easy answer, THIS IS IT.
-A horse plus pasture is such an individual program with many factors to consider, so I will absolutely preface this by saying a few things.
+There is no “magic formula” to transition a horse to grass; just use caution.
+A horse plus pasture is an individual program with many factors to consider, so I will preface this article by saying a few things.

 - Talk to your veterinarian about transitioning to grass pasture.
 I have seen enough laminitis to know that grass pasture and laminitis are related.
 Finding out if your horse has a metabolic issue is critical BEFORE you let him eat all of the salad.
 Even if he has no outward signs of Cushing’s or Insulin Resistance.

 - Go slow and steady.
 Increasing the time allotted slowly over time is a good way to do things.
 Better for his digestion!
 Consider it similar to you starting out at the gym.
 Are you going to bench 300 on the first day?
 Nope – you need to work up to it.

 - When in doubt, use a muzzle!
 Even the picture-perfect healthy horse can benefit from a muzzle.
 Horses are known as eating geniuses that will scarf down all of the salad in a fixed amount of time.
 They KNOW how long their turnout is, and they can eat accordingly.
 Read this study about ponies and grazing here.

 Horses quickly figure grazing muzzles out.
 This is the Greenguard Equine Muzzle.